-The initial values for the velocity and temperature are defined in the 'Initialization' tab of the 'Volume conditions' folder.
+Initialization Velocity and temperature initial values are defined in the 'Initialization' tab of the 'Volume zones' section.
 The flow is initially stagnant by default.
-To set the initial temperature, click on the Mathematical Expression Editor button marked 'Thermal' and enter the temperature of the cold wall (Table II.2) in the pop-up editor panel (Figure II.9).
+To set the initial temperature, click on the Mathematical Expression Editor button marked 'Thermal' and enter the temperature of the cold wall (Table II.2) in the pop-up editor panel (Figure II.11).